Web Front-end Basics - Css/Css3

 Positioning Schemes

-• We use top, bottom, left and right to offset the element from its relatively positioned container;
+top,bottom,leftandrightto offset the element from its relatively positioned container; position: absolute/fixed

 Stacking Contexts